 “He is a barrister who can rescue the client from a tight corner” who “has a really attractive style in court and is clearly very brainy” (Chambers UK Bar).

 Although James thrives being on his feet, he recognises the importance of early and clear advice and guidance in the search for a satisfactory outcome that does not demand the time and expense of a full trial.
 As was observed recently: “He’s very good in conference as he is very direct and doesn’t sit on the fence.
 He very much works alongside you and is very supportive.”
 (Chambers UK Bar 2019).
-A keen advocate of pragmatism and teamwork in complex litigation, “he is enthusiastic, bright and increasingly impressive… a well-respected junior in both domestic and international courts” and “offers excellent, clear commercial advice” (Chambers UK Bar).
+A keen advocate of pragmatism and teamwork in complex litigation, “he is enthusiastic, bright and increasingly impressive” and “offers excellent, clear commercial advice” (Chambers UK Bar).

 James is also instructed to advise on commercial transactions, including in particular share purchase agreements, with those instructs emanating from corporate departments as well as litigation departments of substantial law firms.
 His considerable experience of where contractual arrangements have gone wrong leave him well placed to assist in their drafting.
 He “turns work around quickly and to an exceptionally high standard” (The Legal 500 2019).

 - In 2018, James acted as lead advocate in an international arbitration concerning the design and construction of a €65million hydroelectric dam and power plant in Eastern Europe.
 The case required a detailed understanding not only of engineering, but also of the foreign law governing the substantive contractual dispute.

 - James’s work will often involve jurisdiction issues and in 2018 he acted in the dissolution of a multinational architectural firm, which concerned legal structures in England, Dubai and the British Virgin Islands.
 The case required a three day hearing in the Chancery Division to determine the most appropriate forum for the parties to resolve their differences.